 Living books sounds exciting and memorable and are a great way to live out the time period.
-Historical fiction is great!...BUT... how do I keep the study connected- as a whole; as a story?
+Historical fiction is great for the whole family ...BUT... how do I keep the study connected- as a whole; as a story?
 Good question..

 As you read through the pages of the history spine book with your homeschooling family, you jump off and explore the topic in further detail - read historical fiction novels about the topic/person/event, make projects, learn a skill (jousting- see above), go on an excursion, and when ready, head back to the spine book to continue through the study of the time period.
 The spine book enables you to steer your own homeschool history course - remaining flexible but with a clear direction.

 Some spine books are written to a younger audience - so this is useful especially when you are teaching history the first time around.
 In later years, teaching history can be developed by reading the writings of the time period itself- the primary sources and the Great Books, along with a more advanced spine such as Streams of Civilization.

 You may even use a few different spine books (if you have time) in your study of one historical period.